 AN INTRODUCTION

-The Scottish Feudal Barony of Balmachreuchie
+The Scottish Barony of Balmachreuchie

-What Are Scottish Feudal Baronies?
+What Are Scottish Baronies?

 WHAT THEY ARE

-Based on the Spaldings of Ashintully & Balmachreuchie
+Heraldry is based on the Spaldings of Ashintully & Balmachreuchie

 Most Scottish coats of arms are based on those of someone else.
 According to a basic principle of Scottish Heraldry, individuals sharing the same surname are considered related, regardless of whether this connection is proven.
 Alterations to these arms are subject to strict regulations overseen by the Lord Lyon King of Arms.